Amazon’s Prime Early Access Sale has arrived — here are the best deals you won’t want to miss

 - This glowy lip balm will make your lips and wallet happy because it is available at 30% off.

-- Hair clippers are an essential for keeping your face looking crisp and sharp.
-This offering is available for31% off.
+- Hair clippers are essential for keeping your face looking crisp and sharp.
+This offering is available for 31% off.

 - Adding volume to your hair was never easier than this.
 Get that fresh-from-the-salon look for 31% off.